To Prove Four Color Theorem: Conclusion and Next Step of Work

 \section{Conclusion and Next Step of Work}

-In this paper, we have shown that to a chromatic number $5$ graph, if it can not be reduced to be a smaller chromatic $\geq 5$ graph, then it has a $K_5$ minor, otherwise the graph has no consistent cut set, and its minimum vertex degree $\geq 5$; further if there is a degree $5$ vertex, for example in a planar graph, its neighbors are on a five-sided polygon.
-Moreover, we give a new statement of Hadwiger Conjecture.
-By working on the new statement, to find a $K_5$ minor in one chromatic number $5$ graph is equivalent to find a $K_4$ minor on a chromatic number $4$ subgraph's kernel vertices, and such kernel vertices have been proved to consist some special structures.
-Also, via the new statement, Hadwiger Conjecture when $k=4$ can be proved easily and a $K_4$ minor can be constructed.
+In this paper, we show that if a $5$-chromatic graph can not be reduced to be a smaller chromatic $\geq 5$ graph, and it has no $K_5$ minor, then it has no admissive cut set (Theorem~\ref{no-independent-set-cut-vertices}) and its minimum vertex degree is $\geq 5$ (Corollary~\ref{cor-minimum-degree-5}); further if there is a degree $5$ vertex such as in a planar graph, its neighbors are on a five-sided polygon (Porposition~\ref{minimum-degree-5-condition}).
+Moreover, we give a new statement of Hadwiger's conjecture (Theorem~\ref{equivalence-of-4-color-theorem}).
+By working on the new statement, to find a $K_5$ minor in a $5$-chromatic graph is equivalent to finding a $K_4$ minor on a chromatic number $4$ subgraph's kernel vertices, and such kernel vertices are proved to have some special structures (Theorem~\ref{related-with-pre-conclusion}).
+As an exercise we find by the new statement Hadwiger's conjecture when $k=4$ can be proved easily and a $K_4$ minor can be constructed (Theorem~\ref{Dirac-k-4-theorem}).

-In next paper~\cite{WeiyaNote2}, we will strength the conclusion of Theorem~\ref{related-with-pre-conclusion} to show that the set of kernel vertices $N(v)$ locate on a simple cycle no matter $N(v)\cap G'$ is a simple cycle or a forest.
-Also we will show that by using the new statement of Hadwiger Conjecture, we can give a simple proof of Wagner's Equivalence Theorem without using Kuratowski's Theorem compared with existing proofs~\cite{Wagner1937,Halin1964,Halin1967,Ore1967,Young1971}.
+In the next paper~\cite{WeiyaNote2}, we will strengthen the conclusion of Theorem~\ref{related-with-pre-conclusion} to show that the set of kernel vertices $N(v)$ locates on a simple cycle no matter $N(v)\cap G'$ is a simple cycle or a forest.
+Also we will show that by using the new statement of Hadwiger's conjecture, we can give a simple proof of Wagner's equivalence theorem.
+Our proof is different from existing proofs ~\cite{Wagner1937,Halin1964,Halin1967,Ore1967,Young1971} since it does not depend on Kuratowski's Theorem.